George Mason: Legacy and historical view

 "Declaration of the Rights of Man and of the Citizen", written mainly by Marquis de Lafayette under Thomas Jefferson's influence, was based on ideals codified by Mason and was a summation of ideals that inspired the French Revolution.

+Although Mason did not sign either the Declaration or the Constitution, the ideas he championed lived in prominence while their author's star faded.

 According to Miller, "The succession of New World constitutions of which Virginia's, with Mason as its chief architect, was the first, declared the source of political authority to be the people ... in addition to making clear what a government was entitled to do, most of them were prefaced by a list of individual rights of the citizens ... rights whose maintenance was government's primary reason for being.
 Mason wrote the first of these lists."
 Diane D. Pikcunas, in her article prepared for the bicentennial of the U.S. Bill of Rights, wrote that Mason "made the declaration of rights as his personal crusade".
 Tarter deemed Mason "celebrated as a champion of constitutional order and one of the fathers of the Bill of Rights".
 Supreme Court associate justice Sandra Day O'Connor agreed, "George Mason's greatest contribution to present day Constitutional law was his influence on our Bill of Rights".